meshtastic/meshtastic/website/docs/getting-started/faq.md

 Q: How do I update the firmware to the latest version?
 * Answer TBD

 Q: My device has gone to sleep.
-Are my messages lost?
+Are received messages lost?
 * The LORA radio on the node is still active and will wake up the CPU when the device is sleeping.
 If your phone is in range, the node will relay any messages your phone may have missed.
+If you're in range and your device is active, messages have not been lost.

 Q: My device has gone to sleep and I can't send any messages.
 * Once the node wakes up from sleep, your phone will relay any delayed messages through your node and to the mesh network.
 Give it a few minutes and it'll do the right thing.